paulfioravanti/paulfioravanti.github.io/_posts/2021-10-17-persons-character.md

 bit of fanciful flourish that I think conveys enough meaning for the time given without having to impart all the details given in this blog post.

-Feel free to use or riff on this if you ever find yourself in a similar wedding-speech-interpreting situation!
+So, if you ever somehow find yourself in a similar wedding-speech-interpreting situation, feel free to use or riff on my translation, and hopefully that will at least reduce your number of potential awkward pauses by one.

 [4th special episode]: https://www.tbs.co.jp/tbs-ch/item/d1111/
 [a complete lie]: https://news.yahoo.co.jp/articles/709a167033b56d303ec2f93ce5609892e7309d62